ncoghlan/misc/notes/python3/questions_and_answers.rst

   for details).
 * bugs in error handling code no longer hide the original exception (which can be a huge time saver when it happens to hard to reproduce bugs)
+* by default, if the logging system is left unconfigured, warnings and above are written to sys.stderr, while other events are ignored
 * the codec system endeavours to ensure the codec name always appears in the reported error message when the underlying call fails
 * the error messages from failed argument binding now do a much better job